DevOps-Represent/mcp-server-workshop/typescript/animal-rescue-mcp-server/part-1-instructions.md

 2. Your browser should automatically open with the correct url, it will be printed out in the terminal as well
 3. Select transport type `sse` and url `http://localhost:8787/sse`

-> Note: there is no AI Agent invovled with MCP inspector, uses this when you want more direct visibility to the MCP Server
+> Note: there is no AI Agent invovled with MCP inspector, uses this when you want more direct visibility to the MCP Server (more info [here](https://modelcontextprotocol.io/docs/tools/inspector))

 ⸻